DomainTools/DomainCAT/README.md

 `$ jupyter lab`

+___

+# Release Notes:

+April 14, 2021:
+- Added UI to search either a list of domain names or an Iris search hash
+- Added UI to enter Iris REST API username and password

+April 7, 2021:
+- Initial commit

+___

 _Plotly Bug: in the 2D visualization of the domain graph there is a weird bug in `Plotly Visualization library` where if your cursor is directly over the center of a node, the node's tool tip with the domain's name will disappear and